shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica began to tear up.

 “Ah, don’t cry.
 It’s ok.
-I’m sure these are just tales they tell to scare the shit out of the recruits.”
+I’m sure these are just tales they tell to scare the recruits.”
 Fisher hugged Ersatzica.

 “I’m… I’m not scared.”
 Ersatzica wiped a tear from her eye.
 “I’ve heard a different story about Yotleph.

-*Yotleph was my uncle—I mean, he had a family, a wolf pack, and he was an uncle to a litter of wolf cubs.
+*Yotleph was my uncle—I mean, he was an uncle.
+He had a family, a wolf pack, and he was an uncle to a litter of wolf cubs.
 He was big and strong, courageous, and loyal, like Alpha.
 He was the strongest and most experienced of his brothers, so he left the village to defend it the only way he knew how.
 He would be gone for weeks at a time, fighting off the bad cats.
 But he was also compassionate.
 Every month, he would return with shiny new gifts, heirlooms from the cats he had protected us—I mean the wolf village—from.
 My favorite was a screwdriver with multiple functions.
-It wasn’t an heirloom, per se, but it was my favorite tool.*
+It wasn’t an heirloom, per se, but it was my favorite tool—is my favorite tool.*

 “*Your* favorite tool?”